Facebook

 In many applications, it is frequently the case that one of the main dimensions of rolling bearing is fixed by the overall design of the machine.
 Due to the strength specifications of the shaft, this is generally the bore diameter of the bearing.
 For small shaft diameters, suitable bearings are ball bearings especially deep groove ball bearings and needle roller bearings.
 Where large shaft diameters are used then cylindrical rollers, tapered, spherical, and toroidal roller bearings are generally specified.

 In general, the highest speed achievable by rolling bearings is determined by the permissible operating temperature.
-This is dependent upon the frictional heat generated by the bearing, the heat from external sources and heat dissipated from the bearings.
+This depends upon the frictional heat generated by the bearing, the heat from external sources and heat dissipated from the bearings.
 When conditions are in equilibrium the bearing temperature is constant.
 The highest speeds are achieved in single row ball bearings with particularly low friction.
-Under pure radial load the choice is deep groove ball bearings.
+Under pure radial load, the choice is deep groove ball bearings.
 If the load is combined then Angular contact bearings could be used.
-Due to their designs the permissible speeds for axial bearings are generally lower than those for radial bearings.
+Due to their designs, the permissible speeds for axial bearings are generally lower than those for radial bearings.

 The wide use of the ball and roller bearings is a result of the fact that rolling friction is less than sliding friction.
 The basic characteristics which influence rolling friction are: